 G.distributors, a subsidiary of GAMCO, serves as the principal distributor for the Funds.
 Teton has a mutual fund distribution services agreement with G.distributors for general oversight, compliance and registration activities related to the distribution of the Keeley Funds.
-The fees related to the distribution services agreement were \$180,000 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The fees related to the distribution services agreement were \$180,000 for the years ended December 31, 2022 and 2021, respectively.

-The Company pays G.distributors distribution sales fees which include wholesaler commissions, third-party mutual fund platform fees and wholesaler reimbursements related to the sales of its funds.
-These distribution sales fees were \$318,437, \$442,796 and \$627,750 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company pays G.distributors distribution sales fees which include wholesaler commissions, certain promotional costs, third-party mutual fund platform fees and wholesaler reimbursements related to the sales of its funds.
+These distribution sales fees were \$311,605 and \$318,437 for the years ended December 31, 2022 and 2021, respectively.